DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/da_alignment_procedure.rst

 2. Input Model Cloud, a point cloud of object model.
 	The model point cloud is better to be saved int file, and loaded from reader node.
 3. Input Hypothesis, the initial guess of objects.
-	This input is a vector of poses, usualy is obtained from reconstruct node.
+	This input is a vector of poses, usually is obtained from reconstruct node.
-4. Run the node, user can check the display result to check if the alignment is good or bad.
+4. Run the node, you can check the display result to check if the alignment is good or bad.
 5. The Node will output the aligned poses.

  .. image:: images/da_alignment_node_before.jpg